The fishbone diagram is one of the seven basic quality control tools. Though all these tools have their importance, the fishbone diagram is distinct.

 - It is easy to understand and analyze.

 - It helps you identify the root cause of the problem.

 - It helps you locate bottlenecks in the process.

-- It helps you find ways to improve the process.
+- It helps you find ways to improve.

-- It involves an in-depth discussion of the problem, which educates the team.
+- It involves an in-depth discussion of the problem, which informs the team.

 - It prioritizes further analysis and helps you take corrective action.

 Limitations of a Fishbone Diagram